 Gutters collect rainwater from your roof, while downpipes act as vertical pathways, directing this water away from your home’s foundation and into stormwater drains.
-But when a downpipe becomes blocked, this vital flow is disrupted, potentially causing a host of problems.
+But when a downpipe becomes blocked, this vital flow is disrupted, potentially causing many problems.

-Let’s delve into the culprits behind downpipe blockages and explore effective prevention strategies to keep your drainage system flowing freely.
+Let’s explore the culprits behind downpipe blockages and explore effective prevention strategies to keep your drainage system flowing freely.

 Nesting Animals